 First of all, the water column of the tent basically reflects its water resistance which provides the inscriptions on how much water the tent can withstand without it dripping through.
 So far so good.

 As a layman, you won’t understand anything at first.
-1,000 mm?
-5,000 mm?
-10,000 mm?
-How much “water column” (WS) does your new camping or hiking tent have to have?
+1,000 mm, 5,000 mm, or 10,000 mm.
 This is exactly what this guide should explain to you.
 Also, we will figure out what is a good waterproof rating for tents.

 What is a Good Waterproof Rating for Tents?

-But from what value is a water column “good”?
+But from what value is a water column good?
 What does 3,000 mm mean?
 Good?
 Bad?
-These categories help …

 1,500 mm water column

 1,500 mm water column is the minimum standard for tents, which is considered tight all over the world.
 However, hiking tents with this water column cannot withstand continuous rain.
 Because if it rains continuously, more than 1,500 mm of water can “hit” the tent.

 2,000 mm water column

 2,000 mm is more than 1,500 mm.
 But 2,000 mm is not top yet.
 For short hiking or trekking tours, in summer and in Central Europe or North America, this value is definitely sufficient.
 But the same applies here: You don’t want to experience continuous rain in such a tent.
 So check the weather for the next few days before your tour.